Lucas-Developer/mmt/README.md

 And if you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.

+### Running a local copy of CMR
+In order to use a local copy of the CMR you will need to set an environment variable, download the latest file, and run a task to set required permissions and ingest some data.

-#### Setting the environment variable needed by the local CMR
+##### Setting the environment variable needed by the local CMR
-Before running a local copy of the CMR.
-You will need to set an environment variable.
-Add this line into your `.bash_profile`
+Before running a local copy of the CMR, you will need to set a required environment variable.
+Add this line into your `.bash_profile`:

     export CMR_URS_PASSWORD=mock-urs-password